Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 What Is SORA?

-SORA is built on three key pillars:
+SORA is built on five key pillars:

 - XOR, its native token, whose supply is elastic and dynamically adjusted through a Token Bonding Curve that ensures algorithmic price discovery and liquidity.